South Beach Diet

 The South Beach Diet, which is named after a glamorous area of Miami, is sometimes called a modified low-carbohydrate diet.
 The South Beach Diet is lower in carbs (carbohydrates) and higher in protein and healthy fats than is a typical eating plan.
-But it's not a strict low-carb diet, and you don't have to count carbs.
+But it's not a strict low-carb diet.

 The purpose of the South Beach Diet is to change the overall balance of the foods you eat to encourage weight loss and a healthy lifestyle.
 The South Beach Diet says it's a healthy way of eating whether you want to lose weight or not.